“Putting all of your eggs in one career basket isn’t a smart bet for either your livelihood or your happiness.”

 2. Once You Land a Record Deal, You’re Set

-Of the musicians who sign deals with record companies, only a tiny percentage earn much income from sales.
+Among the musicians who sign deals with record companies, only a tiny percentage earn much income from sales.

 Published recordings can help performers gain exposure and book concerts, but only if record companies and the musicians promote their work.
 Often, record deals in and of themselves hardly boost musicians’ careers at all.
 (Update: see Supply and Demand for Classical Musicians)

 3. Managers Take Care of Everything